Navigation

 Reflection

-AI-assisted development changed my process.
-I went from Figma mockups to functional React components in hours.
-The hotel booking UI, the car rental pages, the pricing filters.
-All built, all working, all wrong for this project.
-The brief said discovery.
-The tools said “you can build anything.”
-The discipline was holding the line between what's possible and what's right.
+AI-assisted development changed the process.
+Figma mockups to functional React components in hours.
+The hotel booking UI, the car rental pages, the pricing filters: all built, all working, all wrong for the brief.

 What wasn't done